twentyOne2x/attnmarkets-docs/pages/users/for-creators-devs-and-ctos.md

 From their perspective, if done well, tokens represent a project with:

 - real revenue
-- a clear funding plan
+- a clear financing plan
 - transparent commitments around earnings

 attn provides the infrastructure that makes those commitments enforceable onchain, and gives you a default place to park and grow earnings between decisions.